6 Formulas and Functions

 1. Click OK.

-1. Change this in a positive number by putting a minus sign after the = sign.
-So the formula becomes =-PMT(B2/12,B3*12,B1)
+1. To change this to a positive number, insert a minus sign after the = sign in the formula.
+The formula will then be =-PMT(B2/12,B3*12,B1).

 6.12 Calculating Number of Periods

-When taking a personal loan of € 4000 you agreed to pay a monthly amount of € 125.
-Calculate the number of months you have to repay at a 6% fixed annual interest rate.
-For this calculation, the Excel function NPER will be used.
+Suppose you take out a personal loan of €4,000 and agree to pay a monthly amount of €125.
+Calculate the number of months it will take to repay the loan at a 6% fixed annual interest rate.
+For this calculation, we’ll use the Excel function NPER.
 This function calculates the number of periods for an investment based on periodic, constant payments and a constant interest rate.

 Payments are entered as negative numbers.

-Figure 6.23: Calculation number of periods.
+Figure 6.23: Calculation of the number of periods.

 Task 6.14 File: Payment_Periods.xlsx